Reed-CompBio/spras/docs/tutorial/intermediate.rst

    │       └── ... output files ...

+The data used in this part of the tutorial can be found in the `supplementary materials <https://pmc.ncbi.nlm.nih.gov/articles/PMC6295338/>`_ under data supplement 2 and supplement 3 [4]_.

 Step 2: Running multiple algorithms
 ====================================

-We can begin running multiple pathway reconstruction algorithms on it.
+We can begin running multiple pathway reconstruction algorithms.

 For this part of the tutorial, we'll use a pre-defined configuration file that includes additional algorithms and post-analysis steps available in SPRAS.
 Download it here: :download:`Intermediate Config File <../_static/config/intermediate.yaml>`